 There are two main types of heparin.
-An older type of heparin is best administered by a constant intravenous infusion.
-A newer type of heparin is called low-molecular-weight heparin.
+The oldest type of heparin is best administered by a constant intravenous infusion.
+Another type of heparin is called low-molecular-weight heparin.
 It is injected under the skin once or twice per day.

-If you have a DVT without a pulmonary embolism, you may be able to be treated at home with injections of a low-molecular-weight heparin or either rivaroxaban or apixaban.
+If you have a DVT without a pulmonary embolism, you may not need to be hospitalized.
+You could be treated at home with injections of a low-molecular-weight heparin or either rivaroxaban or apixaban.

 Some people may need to start therapy in the hospital.
 In this case, the type of heparin used is determined by many factors.
 These include body weight, kidney function and other circumstances.

 If you have a pulmonary embolism, you will probably be hospitalized.
-You may be treated with either type of heparin initially.
+If so, you likely will be treated with either type of heparin initially.
 But oral rivaroxaban or apixaban could be an option instead of heparin if your pulmonary embolism is small.

-You also will start taking warfarin (Coumadin).
-Warfarin is a blood-thinning medication that comes in pill form.
-It takes a few days to start working.
+Warfarin takes a few days to start working.
 Once a blood test shows that warfarin is effective, you will stop taking heparin.
 You will continue taking warfarin for several months or longer.

 During the first few weeks that you take warfarin, you will continue to need frequent blood tests to make sure you are taking the right amount.
 Once your blood test results consistently show that you are taking the right amount of medication, blood can be drawn every two to four weeks.